 Dr. Clara Chow is Professor of Medicine, Faculty of Medicine and Health, Academic Director of the Westmead Applied Research Centre (WARC) and Academic Co-Director of CPC (Charles Perkins Centre) Westmead.
 She is a Cardiologist and Clinical Lead Community Based Cardiac Services at Westmead hospital.
 She is currently the immediate past President of the Cardiac Society of Australia and New Zealand (CSANZ)

 Gemma Figtree is a Professor in Medicine at the University of Sydney.
-She co-leads the Cardiovascular Theme for Sydney Health Partners, a NHMRC Advanced Health Research and Translation Centre and is Chair of the University of Sydney’s multi-disciplinary Cardiovascular Initiative.
-Prof Figtree is committed to the promotion and advocacy of cardiovascular research, working as President of the Australian Cardiovascular Alliance with a national team to secure $220-million federal funding for the Mission for Cardiovascular Health, as well as being a board member of the National Heart Foundation of Australia.
+She co-leads the Cardiovascular Theme for Sydney Health Partners, a NHMRC Advanced Health Research and Translation Centre and is the Chair of the University of Sydney’s multi-disciplinary Cardiovascular Initiative.
+Professor Figtree is committed to the promotion and advocacy of cardiovascular research, working as President of the Australian Cardiovascular Alliance with a national team to secure $220 Million Federal funding for the Mission for Cardiovascular Health, as well as being a a board member of the National Heart Foundation of Australia.

 Robyn Gallagher is Professor of Nursing, Faculty of Medicine and Health, Sydney Nursing School based at the Charles Perkins Centre and an Honorary Professor at Edinburgh Napier University.
 Professor Gallagher’s clinical and academic career focusses on understanding and supporting patients who have cardiovascular disease engage in secondary prevention behaviours to reduce their risk of future cardiovascular events.